khaledalmaarii/HackTricks-wiki/forensics/basic-forensic-methodology/partitions-file-systems-carving/README.md

 ### FAT

-The **FAT (File Allocation Table)** file system is designed around its core component, the file allocation table, positioned at the volume's start.
+**FAT (File Allocation Table)** file system jup around its core component, the file allocation table, positioned at the volume's start.
 This system safeguards data by maintaining **two copies** of the table, ensuring data integrity even if one is corrupted.
 The table, along with the root folder, must be in a **fixed location**, crucial for the system's startup process.

 The file system's basic unit of storage is a **cluster, usually 512B**, comprising multiple sectors.
 FAT has evolved through versions:

 - **FAT12**, supporting 12-bit cluster addresses and handling up to 4078 clusters (4084 with UNIX).
 - **FAT16**, enhancing to 16-bit addresses, thereby accommodating up to 65,517 clusters.